Comic books June 1975

 The listing below is from eBay, and MyComicShop is not responsible for this item in any way.
 Some listings shown here may no longer be available if they sold or were ended by the seller after we last retrieved the listing details.

-2 days left Auction Police Action, Vol. 2 #3 One Hot Dog with Murder, Please Lomax, Luke Malone Clicking on the links to the eBay listings shown above and then making a purchase may result in MyComicShop earning a commission from the eBay Partner Network.
+3 days left Auction Police Action, Vol. 2 #3 One Hot Dog with Murder, Please Lomax, Luke Malone

 Cover art by George Wildman.
 Lumber Jerks starring Popeye, Wimpy, Olive Oyl, Swee'pea, Eugene the Jeep, Dufus, Brutus, and Mr. Pickwick.
 Find-A-Word puzzle page.
 The Wall Climber text story starring Captain Salty, script by Nicola Cuti, art by George Wildman.
 Admiral Swee'pea with Olive Oyl.
 Tooth or Consequences starring Wimpy and Olive Oyl.
 Rubber Burgers starring Popeye, Rough-House, and Wimpy.
 36 pages, full color.
 Cover price $0.25.